TomasVotruba/tomasvotruba.com/source/_posts/2016/2016-02-25-modular-routing-in-symfony.md

 deprecated_since: "June 2017"
 deprecated_message: |
-    I have deprecated this package, because of <a href="https://github.com/Symplify/Symplify/issues/181">feedback that it is not useful</a> and low download rates (under 2 000 in 2 years).
+    I have deprecated this package, because of [feedback that it is not useful](https://github.com/Symplify/Symplify/issues/181) and low download rates (under 2 000 in 2 years).

-    <br><br>
-    You can use <strong>annotation routing</strong> in combination with <strong><a href="/blog/2017/05/07/how-to-refactor-to-new-dependency-injection-features-in-symfony-3-3/#4-use-psr-4-based-service-autodiscovery-and-registration">PSR-4 controller autodiscovery</a></strong> since <strong>Symfony 3.3</strong> and with <a href="https://github.com/symfony/symfony/pull/23044">routing annotation loader enabled by default</a> since <strong>Symfony 3.4</strong>.
+    You can use **annotation routing** in combination with **[PSR-4 controller autodiscovery](/blog/2017/05/07/how-to-refactor-to-new-dependency-injection-features-in-symfony-3-3/#4-use-psr-4-based-service-autodiscovery-and-registration)** since **Symfony 3.3** and with [routing annotation loader enabled by default](https://github.com/symfony/symfony/pull/23044) since **Symfony 3.4**.

-    <br><br>
-    This package is still available <a href="https://github.com/DeprecatedPackages/SymfonyModularRouting">here for inspiration</a> though.
+    This package is still available [here for inspiration](https://github.com/DeprecatedPackages/SymfonyModularRouting) though.
 ---

 Let's say you have fairly standalone module or package and you want to add its routes as simple as: